AccelQuasarDragon/pyinstallerpaths/README.md

-WHAT, getcwd on pyinstaller .app on mac is / which is the root folder but getcwd on pyinstaller which is a unix executable is user folder
+WHAT, getcwd on pyinstaller .app on mac is / which is the root folder but getcwd on pyinstaller which is a unix executable is user folder so u can't use getcwd on .app

+another location i forgot to mention is __file__

 TL:DR:
 	there are TWO ways to run a python file,